 Keep your rabbits safe at all times and make sure they have a secure environment.

 In the wild, rabbits live in large groups, so one rabbit on its own will become lonely.
 The best option is to keep a compatible pair or group.
-Neutering them will prevent unwanted litters and potential fighting (see Housing and companionship for your rabbits).
+Neutering them will prevent unwanted litters and potential fighting.
 Blue Cross generally rehomes rabbits in pairs, but we also have single rabbits looking for partners.

 Getting to know you

 Rabbits are individuals – some will enjoy being stroked while others prefer to be left alone.
 As they are prey animals, rabbits always prefer to interact with you on ground level, where they will feel far happier and safer.
 If you sit quietly, most will happily come over and see you – especially for the occasional treat!

 Rabbits that are regularly and correctly handled from an early age can learn to tolerate the experience, but remember that most will never feel comfortable, as it is not natural for them to be lifted up with their paws off the ground.

 When you do need to pick up your rabbit, the safest way is to slide one hand underneath the body and in-between the front legs, with your other arm around its hindquarters, supporting its body weight.
 Place the rabbit against your body with its head towards your arm.
 Never pick a rabbit up by its ears or by the scruff of its neck.
 Always put a rabbit down gently, hind legs first, on a non-slip surface.